twiddlingbits/twr-wasm/docs/gettingstarted/helloworld.md

 }
 ~~~

-Once you have created this file, you
+Once you have created this file, you:

 - select the Run and Debug icon on left
 - Select the green play icon at the top, with "Launch Chrome Hello, World!" selected
+- Chrome should launch, and you should see 'Hello World' in the browser window!

 `--autoplay-policy=no-user-gesture-required` and `--enable-features=SharedArrayBuffer` are not required for this simple "hello world" example, but will be needed if you request user input or you are using `twrWasModuleAsync`.